alxojy/AWS-SAA-C02/storage/README.md

 - Recommended for objects larger than 100MB
 - Required for objects larger than 5GB
 - Advantages
-  - Improved throughput: Upload im parallel
+  - Improved throughput: Upload in parallel
   - Quick recovery from network issues: Minimizes impact of restarting a failed upload
   - Pause and resume object uploads